PlatinMarket/electron-zebra/README.md

 ### Manual Publishing

-Alternatively you can publish the generated files through github release manually.
+You can also publish the generated files through github release manually.

 1. __Build__ your app with `yarn dist:build`.
 2. Go to GitHub __Releases__ in your repo.